 Depending on the nature of the incident, the court may decide to award punitive damages as well.
 However, this is only in cases where the defendant showed a willful, reckless disregard for the safety or rights of others.

-Survival Action California Statute of Limitations for a Survival Action Claim
+California Statute of Limitations for a Survival Action Claim

 The statute of limitations for a survival action in California is slightly different from a wrongful death case.
 Under CCP 366.1, as long as the statute of limitations had not yet expired by the time of the person’s death, a survival action may be brought either within six months after the victim’s death or two years from the date of the injury, whichever comes last.
 Consider the following example of the statute of limitations: